Detached dropship turret

 Mid-air ramming and blasting

 As I eventually realized, there's also some fun you can have with a detached turret even before it hits the ground.
 If you reboard in mid-air after flipping the ship, there can be time to ram the turret in mid-air!
-Takes a bit of practice to make good contact, but see what you can do with it.
-I've shown some of my efforts in BCM124.
+It takes a bit of practice to make good contact, but see what you can do with it.
+Ideally you'll want the turret to be heading away from the cliff after detachment.
+Other times it falls straight down the face, and in those cases it can be hard to even reach in time, let alone ram in an upwards direction.

-For one thing, you can knock it onto either of the bridges.
+As for specific goals, for one thing you can knock it onto either of the bridges.
 Once there, I'd suggest getting a checkpoint so you can repeatedly play around with the turret.
 You can potentially have fun ramming it from under the deck - perhaps to send it flying off the bridge.
 Amusingly, the turret can shoot down through the deck, so watch out!
 If you try to push it along the deck, you'll find that it's very prone to falling through, so you have to be rather careful if you don't want to lose it.

 History and links